Used in a variety of distinct ways, furniture actuators are one of the more common uses of linear actuators Linear actuators

 can be found in many different appliances and machinery, but one of its most prevalent uses is in the application and creation of furniture.
 In furniture making, they help automate a number of processes and functions such as eliminating the monotony of everyday tasks, which in turn speeds up production as well as helping prevent workplace injuries in the factories that make furniture.

-An actuators job is to create linear motion.
+.
 That motion can be applied to any number of processes or functions, whether simple or complex.
-For example they can be used to shut switches off, turn controls on, raise or lower platforms and pull or push something along a conveyer belt.
-Tasks such as these are commonly found in furniture factories and the equipment that make said furniture.
+For example, they can be used to shut switches off, turn controls on, raise or lower platforms and pull or push something along a conveyer belt.
+Tasks such as these are commonly found in furniture factories and the equipment that makes said furniture.

-Now what type of furniture will you find an actuator in?
-Mostly in things like desks, beds, laboratory stations, couches and draft tables, basically almost anything where adjustability is a key factor.
+Now, what type of furniture will you find an actuator in?
+Mostly in things like desks, beds, laboratory stations, couches, and draft tables, basically almost anything where adjustability is a key factor.
 Actuators make that adjustability possible.
 Here are some examples of how they would work.
-Desks

-units could work in these situations, depending on how much weight, speed and stroke length is needed.
-Living Room Furniture
+units could work in these situations, depending on how much weight, speed and the stroke length are needed.

-Not limited to just work places, they can also be found in the comfort of one’s home, such as a remote controlled TV lift
+Not limited to just workplaces, they can also be found in the comfort of one’s home, such as a remote-controlled motorized TV lifts